magnumcreative/wp-starter/README.md

 git commit -m "Initial commit."
 ````
 You now have a blank project to start with.
+### Clone wp-starter
+Clone the wp-starter repo to your local working project directory that you created above

 ````
 git cd <your project dir>